Takeaways

 Picture this: It's 4 pm in New York.
 A creative director needs the key shot from that Coca-Cola campaign.
 She knows it exists.
 She remembers approving it.
 Two hours later, she's reviewed 47 versions.
 None are right.
 The client meeting is tomorrow.

-This wasn't edge case.
+This wasn't an edge case.
 This was Tuesday.

 "We had years of valuable content," Jason recalls.
 "But no one could find it when they needed it."